Alamantus/Lexiconga/README.md

 ## How do I use Lexiconga?

 ### Getting Started
 When you have a brand new, empty dictionary, the first thing you'll probably want to do is change the title to whatever your conlang is called and add at least a little description of what your language is like or how to use it.
 You can do this by clicking on the Settings button, which will open up the settings screen.
-Here, you will find all the fields you need to update your dictionary's Name and Description/Rules.
-The Description/Rules text area uses [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format any text you include, so brush up on how to do basic things in Markdown before you get started _(NOTE: a line break is done by adding 2 or more spaces to the end of the line and then going to the next line!)_.
+Here, you will find all the fields you need to update your dictionary's Name and Details.
+The Details text area uses [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format any text you include, so brush up on how to do basic things in Markdown before you get started _(NOTE: a line break is done by adding 2 or more spaces to the end of the line and then going to the next line!)_.
 After this, make sure that the Parts of Speech are adequate for your language _(see below for more information about this)_.
 Update these fields to what you want them to say and click the "Save" button to keep the Settings menu open, or the "Save and Close" button to close the menu and start adding words!

 To add words, just use the form on the top left side of the window.
 Hopefully the form is self-explanatory, but if not, here's a little guide:
 Enter the word in your language in the "Word" field, the pronunciation of the word in the "Pronunciation" field, choose a Part of Speech, enter an equivalent word/short definition in the "Equivalent Word(s)" field and/or a longer definition or fuller explanation of the word using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in the "Explanation/Long Definition" text area, and click "Add Word".
 Your word will instantly appear in your dictionary under the dictionary's name!
 You can add as many words as you want this way.